juliusspencer/Countdown/README.md

 =========

 This is simply a hacked together project (in a minimum amount of time) for Android which shows a countdown timer and loads an image.
-In addition long pressing on the time toggles playing a beep sound.
-When the countdown completes an image is loaded from a URL.
+In addition, long pressing on the time toggles playing a beep sound and long pressing anywhere else presents a fragment for selecting the event date / time and image URL.
+When the countdown completes an image is loaded from the URL.

 ##Getting started

 ###Event image URL
-Set the URL in the CountdownActivity.
+Long press anywhere but the days (if they are showing).

 ###Event time
-Configure your Timezone and the event time in the CountdownActivity; see "timezone and event date/time".
+Long press anywhere but the days (if they are showing).

 ###Font size
 Change the size of the font in the dimens.xml to suit your screen.